mpnally/Terrifically-Simple-JSON/README.md

 If you know RDF, you will recognize that Terrifically Simple JSON is a representation format for a data model that is loosely related to RDF.
 Adding a `_self` property to a JSON object converts JSON's name/value pairs to RDF triples, with the value of the `_self` property providing the subject.
 JSON objects without a `_self` property are like RDF blank nodes.
-Terrifically Simple JSON is not trying to define a new RDF format or redefine the RDF data model.
+Terrifically Simple JSON is not trying to define a new RDF format or a new data model.
 The goal of Terrifically Simple JSON is to minimally extend JSON to make Web API design and implementation easier.
-Parallels to RDF spring from the basic concepts of entities, properties and relationships it expresses were known to the ancient Greeks.
+Parallels to RDF spring from the basic concepts of entities, properties and relationships that were known to the ancient Greeks.

 Compared to the RDF data model, Terrifically Simple JSON lacks the requirements that predicates and classes be entities identified with URLs and lacks the ability to express multi-valued properties—JSON's array feature expresses list-valued properties.